muchdogesec/arango_cti_processor/tests/README.md

 python3 -m unittest tests/test_6_0_cve_to_cpe.py
 ```

-## TEST 6.1: Add new CPE to CVE Indicator object
+## TEST 6.1: Add new CPE to CVE Indicator object (archived -- [we now use live CVE data in the script, so impossible to mock](https://github.com/muchdogesec/arango_cti_processor/issues/29))

 Need to run test 6.0 beforehand